Than Win: Early life and education

 Than Win was born to Than Tun, a rector of agricultural institute, and Mya Sein on 2 February 1953 at Mandalay.
 He went to Basic Education High School No. 9 Mandalay, and passed the matriculation examination with distinction in five subjects, the whole Burma top 7 in 1969.
 He enrolled at the University of Medicine Mandalay and graduated with the degree in MBBS in 1976.
 He completed his first master's degree in the field of obstetrics and gynecology (OG).
 He gained a scholarship to England and achieved MRCOG from the Royal College of Obstetricians and Gynaecologists.
 He also got DrMed Sc (OG), Dip-MedEd and FRCOG.

-Medicial and academic career
+Medical and academic career

-He workes as a lecturer in obstetrics and gynecology at the University of Medicine, Mandalay.
+He works as a lecturer in obstetrics and gynecology at the University of Medicine, Mandalay.
 He then became an associate professor.
 From there, he served as the pro-rector.

 In 2008, Than Win was appointed as a rector of the University of Medicine Mandalay.
 He retired from the rector in 2013.
 In 2014, he was awarded as an emeritus professor of University of Medicine Mandalay.